-The W-2 agency must have verification from a participant of a child's birth prior to placing him or her into the CMC placement.
+The W-2 agency must have verification of a baby's birth and application for a SSN prior to placing a participant into the CMC placement.
 Medical verification requiring the individual to be in the home for 8 weeks is not necessary.
+(See 4.1.2 and 2.2.1. #14)

-Example 1: Mary gives birth on April 14th.
-On April 21st, she applies for the CMC payment.
-Mary did not bring in verification of the birth at application, Mary's FEP instructs her to bring in verification no later than April 28th.
-Mary brings in her verification on April 25th.
-Mary is placed in CMC effective April 21st, the date of application.
+Example 1: Mary gives birth on April 14.
+On April 21, she applies for the CMC payment.
+During her April 23 intake appointment, Mary did not bring in verification of her baby's birth or SSN application.
+Mary's FEP instructs her to bring in verification no later than April 30.
+Mary brings in her verification on April 25.
+Mary is placed in CMC effective April 21, the date of application.

-Example 2: Joan applies for the CMC placement on May 5th because her baby is due on May 8th.
-The FEP processes the application and informs Joan to bring in verification of the baby's birth as soon as possible.
-Joan's baby is born on the 8th and she brings verification of birth to the FEP on May 12th.
-Joan is placed in CMC effective May 8th, the date of the baby's birth.
+Example 2: Jontae applies for the CMC placement on May 5 because her baby is due on May 10.
+At her intake appointment on May 8, the FEP asks Jontae to bring in verification of the baby's birth and SSN application as soon as possible.
+Jontae's baby is born on May 11 and she submits required verification to the FEP on May 15.
+Jontae is placed in CMC effective May 11, the date of the baby's birth.

 For ongoing applications, a participant has 10 days to report a change in circumstances.
 If the change (the birth of the baby) is reported within this timeframe, the payment should begin as of the date of the child's birth.
-If it is reported outside of 10 days, the FEP determines whether the payment begins as of the date of the child's birth or when the parent verified the birth.
+If it is reported outside of 10 days, the FEP determines whether the payment begins as of the date of the child's birth or when the parent verified the birth and SSN application date.
 The FEP should consider whether or not circumstances prevented the parent from reporting the child's birth within 10 days.